HauVu94/HauVu94/README.md

 My name is Hau!

-I am currently a student at Høyskolen Kristiania, studying information technology with a focus on programming
+I am currently a student at Høyskolen Kristiania, studying information technology with a focus on programming.
+I also have a summer intership at ECO STOR AS in oslo Norway as a Junior Software Developer.

 - ⚡ Fun fact: I'm an optician, studied at the college in southeast Norway and finished in 2016